-Agar-agar is made from seaweed and is used as a gelling agent to replace gelatine in jellies.
+Agar-agar is made from seaweed and is used as a gelling agent to replace gelatin in jellies.
 Agar-agar’s natural gelling ability, mild flavour, and total lack of calories have made it a favourite with health-conscious and vegetarian cooks around the world.
 Even at room temperature, it sets quickly as it cools, and seals in the natural flavour and sweetness of any fruits and vegetables used.
 And it has the benefit of naturally high fibre content.
-Agar-agar is a vegetable gelatine that appeals to vegans because true gelatine is generally made from calf’s feet.
+Agar-agar is a vegetable gelatin that appeals to vegans because true gelatin is generally made from calf’s feet.

 Macrobiotic home remedies based on kuzu drinks are widely used, as they help in a number of common ailments.

 These are made from the starch of kuzu, a gigantic root that is bigger than an average man, typically growing to about 100 kg per root.
 It is widely used in both traditional Japanese and Chinese medicine.
 Kuzu has to be dug by hand – during winter when the energy of the kuzu plant is concentrated in the root.
 The starch is extracted by natural methods and the entire process takes 120 days.
 A good brand is Clearspring, whose kuzu is made according to traditional methods, and is 100 per cent pure.
 Cheap kuzu is usually mixed with potato starch and it won’t have the same healing properties.